mModule/guide_hma/Magisk-Hide.md

 - $\textcolor{orange}{\textsf{Deny List \\& Shamiko via Official Magisk:}}$

-  Native Magisk DenyList in Official Magisk should be swapped for proper root hiding via (currently) Shamiko
+  Native Magisk DenyList in Official Magisk (really a tool for deveiopers/ researchers, it will revert/prevent Magisk modifications in selected processes) should be swapped for proper root hiding (ie. hides root traces w/o preventing Magisk modifications, eg injecting into apps zygote using Zygisk based modules).
+The go-to hiding solution is currently @canyie/LSPpsed teams Shamiko.
+There are alternatives.

   A Quick guide on Deny List setup: